sampathbalivada/flutter_installer_node/README.md

 # Flutter Installer
 #### An installation toolkit for Flutter SDK on Windows PCs

+### ⚠ This project is currently not maintained.
+An updated version with changed requirements is in works.

 ![screenshot](/screenshots/screens.png)

 #### Click [here](https://github.com/sampathbalivada/flutter_installer/releases "Flutter Installer Downloads") to download the installer.